Deal or No Deal (American game show): Season 4 (2008–09)

 On May 19, 2009, it was announced that the fourth season would be the last prime time season of the show.
 The syndicated show continued for one additional season before it ended its run in 2010.

+Revival series

-Season five (2018–2019)
+Season 5 (2018–19)

 On March 13, 2018, it was announced that CNBC would be reviving Deal or No Deal for another season.
 Mandel returned as host and served as co-executive producer along with Scott St. John, who served in the role for the original series.
 Thirty one-hour episodes began taping at Universal Orlando in July 2018 and concluded taping on August 11, 2018.

 On July 24, 2018, it was announced that the show would premiere on CNBC on December 5, 2018.

 The fifth season began on December 5, 2018, with host Mandel along with several new models.
 Returning models from the original series include Patricia Kara, Megan Abrigo, and Amanza Smith.
 Additionally, one of the new models was Mahogany Lox, granddaughter of Motown Records owner Berry Gordy.

+Deal or No Deal Island

+On May 12, 2023, NBC announced that it had ordered a spin-off reality competition series, Deal or No Deal Island, with Mandel as executive producer.
+The series was billed as a mix of Deal or No Deal with Survivor, in which contestants will compete to collect briefcases on the banker's "private island", with the winning player having a chance to play for the largest prize in the show's history.
+On September 27, 2023, it was announced that Joe Manganiello would serve as host.
+On November 20, 2023, it was announced that the series would premiere on February 26, 2024.
+The cast of 13 contestants was announced on January 8, 2024, and includes former Deal or No Deal model Claudia Jordan and former Survivor contestant "Boston" Rob Mariano.